katma889/CRW-assembly-pipeline/README.md

 ```

-### Extract the shorter scaffolds and scaffolds with low coverage
+### Extract the shorter scaffolds and scaffolds with low coverage which were earlier discarded by blobtools filter

 ```
 /path/to/blobtools/ filter \
 --param CRW_Assembly_cov--Min=5 \